rbisdorff/Digraph3/docSphinx/tutorial.rst

 As the relation :math:`<` is the dual of :math:`\geqslant` (:math:`\not\geqslant`), it will be sufficient to check that :math:`x \geqslant m_k` as well as :math:`x \not\geqslant M_k` are true for *x* to be considered a member of category *K*.

-Upper-closed categories (in a more mathematical integration style) may as well be be considered.
+Upper-closed categories (in a more mathematical integration style) may as well be considered.
 In this case it is sufficient to check that :math:`m_k \not\geqslant x` as well as :math:`M_k \geq x` are true for *x* to be considered a member of category *K*.
 It is worthwhile noticing that a category *K* such that :math:`m_k = M_k` is hence always empty by definition.
 In order to be able to properly sort over the complete range of values to be sorted, we will need to use a special, two-sided closed last, respectively first, category.

 Let :math:`K = {K_1 , ..., K_q}` be a non trivial partition of the criterion’s performance measurement scale into :math:`q \geq 2` ordered categories :math:`K_k` – i.e. lower-closed intervals :math:`[m_k ; M_k[` – such that :math:`m_k < M_k`, :math:`M_k = m_{k+1}` for *k* = 0, ..., *q* - 1 and :math:`M_q = \infty`.
 And, let :math:`A=\{a_1 , a_2 , a_3 , ...\}` be a finite set of not all equal performance measures observed on the scale in question.